Coolamon (vessel): Construction

 Coolamons were often ornately decorated on their exterior with various etchings – depicting tribal insignia and totemic designs.
 They were also used in ceremonies, such as for aromatic smoking, which was believed to have purifying effects.
 They were rubbed regularly with fat, such as emu fat to keep the wood in good condition.

-Many other names are used in other parts of Aboriginal Australia, by Murri, Queensland Aborigines, and people in the Northern Territory, Victoria, Western Australia as well as by the Dharug, or Eora people from the Sydney area.
+Many other names are used in other parts of Aboriginal Australia, by Murri, Queensland Aboriginals, and people in the Northern Territory, Victoria, Western Australia as well as by the Dharug, or Eora people from the Sydney area.
 Some other names, and their respective languages, include: